terrywbrady/File-Analyzer/demo/src/main/edu/georgetown/library/fileAnalyzer/filetest/iiif/README.md

 ## Input Parameters
 - Manifest Property File: manifestGenerate.prop
+- ManifestProjectTranslate class - instance of a class that customizes aspects of manifest generation

 ## manifestGenerate.prop format
     # URL Prefix to prepend to IIIF resource URL's for this proejct